yash-goyal-0910/P2P-ISDN-call-tracer/readme.md

    Enter the number of the interface you want to use: 1
    ```

 5. The tool will start sniffing packets on the selected interface.
-Captured WhatsApp packets will be displayed in real-time, along with extracted IP addresses and geolocation data.
+Captured ISDN packets will be displayed in real-time, along with extracted IP addresses and geolocation data.

 ---